LibraryCarpentry/Top-10-FAIR/_posts/2019-01-18-oceanography.md

 There are two aspects to reusability: reusable data, and reusable derived data/process products.

 ### Reusable data
-Reusable data is the result of successful implementation of the other “things” discussed so far.
+Reusable data is the result of successful implementation of the other “Things” discussed so far.
 Reusable data (1) has a license which specifies reuse scenarios, (2) is in a domain-suitable format and an “open” format when possible, and (3) is associated with extensive metadata consistent with community and domain standards.

 ### Process/derived data products
 What is often overlooked in terms of reusability are the products created to automate research steps.
 Whether it’s using the command line, Python, R, or some other programming platform, automation scripts in and of themselves are a useful output that can be reused.
 For example, data cleaning scripts can be reapplied to datasets that are continually updated, rather than starting from scratch each time.
 Modeling scripts can be re-used and adapted as parameters are updated.
 Additionally, these research automation products make any data-related decision you made explicit: if future data users have questions about exclusions, aggregations, or derivations, the methodology used is transparent in these products.